-- If the student has a cumulative GPA below 2.0 at the end of the first semester of study. - If the student fails to establish and maintain a cumulative GPA of 3.0 or above after more than one semester of study. - If the student has been conditionally admitted and has a cumulative GPA below 3.0 in the first 14 CH of study. - If the student has earned a grade of "F" for two courses during his/her studies. - If the student has earned an Unsatisfactory (U) grade for research credits for two semesters. - If the student has failed a qualifying/ comprehensive exam or a thesis defense for a second time. - Other reasons for termination might include failure to maintain continuous enrollment and/or make normal progress toward degree completion, and other issues related to academic integrity or student conduct, etc.
+- If the student has a cumulative GPA below 2.0 at the end of the first semester of study. - If the student fails to establish and maintain a cumulative GPA of 3.0 or above after more than one semester of study. - If the student has been conditionally admitted and has a cumulative GPA below 3.0 in the first 14 CH of study. - If the student has earned a grade of "F" for two courses during his/her studies. - If the student has earned an Unsatisfactory (C- or below) grade for research credits for two semesters. - If the student has failed a qualifying/ comprehensive exam or a thesis defense for a second time. - Other reasons for termination might include failure to maintain continuous enrollment and/or make normal progress toward degree completion, and other issues related to academic integrity or student conduct, etc.

-21.3 Maximum Time Limits for Completion of Degree
+21.2 Maximum Time Limits for Completion of Degree

 It is important that students work closely with their supervisor/advisor, Thesis Advisory Committee (TAC) members, and their program coordinators to develop a timeline for completion of the program requirements.
-Most full-time thesis option students enrolled in master's degree programs at MBRU require 2 years for completion of their program.
+Most full-time students enrolled in master's degree programs at MBRU require 2 years for completion of their program.
 The maximum time allowed for completion of a master's degree for these students is 3 years from the start date of enrollment.
-The maximum time allowed for non-thesis option master's students is 2 years of full-time enrollment from the start date of enrollment.
-In special circumstances, this time limit for both thesis and non-thesis master's students may be extended for an additional one year.
+In special circumstances, this time limit may be extended for an additional one year.

-The Office of Research and Graduate Studies recognizes that for programs that are designed for part-time students, completion of the requirements may take longer time than stated above.
-To be granted an extension for all of the graduate programs at MBRU, the student must make a formal request in writing (with appropriate justification) to the Program Coordinator/Director, who should then discuss this matter with the student and his/her supervisor to outline a plan for completion within one year.
-The Program Coordinator must then consult with the student's TAC and, if all agree, forward the request to the College Assistant Dean for Research and Graduate Studies/Dean and to the Office of Research and Graduate Studies for final approval.
+The Deanship of Research and Graduate Studies recognizes that for programs that are designed for part-time students, completion of the requirements may take longer time than stated above.
+To be granted an extension for all of the graduate programs at MBRU, the student must make a formal request in writing (with appropriate justification) to the Program Coordinator/ Director, who should then discuss this matter with the student and his/her supervisor to outline a plan for completion within one year.
+The Program Coordinator must then consult with the student's TAC and, if all agree, forward the request to the Deanship of Research and Graduate Studies for final approval.

-21.4 Degree Requirements
+21.3 Degree Requirements

-All master's programs at MBRU are designed to be thesis, non-thesis, or of a professional nature.
-With the exception of professional master's degrees, all other master's degree programs require that the student prepare a thesis or complete a special project and pass the thesis defense or a final examination.
+All master's programs at MBRU are designed to be thesis-based, non-thesis, or of a professional nature.
+With the exception of professional master's degrees, all other master's degree programs require that the student prepare a thesis and pass the thesis defense or a final examination.

 The thesis is a scholarly study, which makes a significant contribution to the knowledge of the chosen discipline.
 To successfully complete a master's degree program, candidates must satisfactorily demonstrate to the MBRU faculty that they can understand the literature within their field of study and able to defend their research work.

-21.5 Master's Degree Graduation Requirements
+21.4 Master's Degree Graduation Requirements

 Before the final examination or the thesis defense, all master's students must have completed all the required course work with a minimum cumulative GPA of 3.0.
 Furthermore, they must have completed all the research credit hours or be registered for the remainder of them before scheduling the final examination.
-The scheduling for the final examination or the thesis defense must be done through the Office of Research and Graduate Studies following their guidelines and timelines and an "Application for Degree/ Graduation" must be submitted.
+The scheduling for the final examination or the thesis defense must be done through the Deanship of Research and Graduate Studies following their guidelines and timelines and an "Application for Degree/ Graduation" must be submitted.